Ordained Minister Program

 To become an ordained minister, candidates must:

-1. Complete Advanced Coursework: Successfully finish all required courses in theology, ministry, and leadership.
+1. Graduate TWC SOM and serve as a Certified Minister for 1-2 years: Successfully finish all required courses in theology, ministry, and leadership.

 2. Participate in Mentorship: Work closely with experienced pastors and ministry leaders for guidance and accountability.